Cuomo’s behavior created ‘hostile, toxic’ workplace culture for decades, former aides say

 Charlotte Bennett, a former executive assistant to Cuomo, told the New York Times and then CBS that the governor had asked her about her sex life, asked whether she had slept with older men and told her that he would be interested in relationships with women in their 20s.

-Anna Ruch, a guest at a wedding Cuomo officiated in 2019, described an unwelcome encounter in which he touched her bare back and clasped her face, posting photos of the moment.
+Anna Ruch, a guest at a wedding Cuomo officiated in 2019, described an unwelcome encounter in which he touched her bare back and clasped her face; she posted photos of the moment.

 In an interview with “CBS Evening News” anchor Norah O’Donnell, Bennett, 25, said Cuomo pressed her about being a sexual assault survivor and seemed to be gauging her interest in sleeping with him.